Truth-in-Advertising 101

 This playlist includes multiple videos outlining some advertising law basics.
 Want to take a deeper dive?
 Learn more about each 101 advertising law topic by listening to the coordinating Ad Watchers episode.

 Watch them one-by-one or select the ad law topics most relevant to you.
-Watch the full playlist on YouTube here.
+Watch the full playlist below or on YouTube here.

 The Ad Watchers